I remember so clearly putting together our first packing list for Central America and Mexico.

 We were simultaneously afraid to overpack and afraid to under pack, afraid to forget something important, afraid of getting tired of hauling everything around, afraid of losing essential items…

-Suffice it to say, we’re a lot more confident in our packing abilities now: after nearly 8 months spent traveling around Latin America and 2.5 years of full-time travel, it’s safe to say that we’ve gotten the hang of this packing list thing.
+Suffice it to say, we’re a lot more confident in our packing abilities now: after more than 9 months spent traveling around Latin America and more than 4 years of full-time travel, it’s safe to say that we’ve gotten the hang of this packing list thing.

 This Mexico and Central America packing list is based on our original packing list from back in 2016… but has been updated significantly based on what we have learned along the way while backpacking through Latin America and around the world.

 Trying to make your first Central America and Mexico packing list?